SydneyBioX/scdneySpatialOmics_CPC23/README.md

 repository or by downloading the files directly into a directory on your computer.

-In the workshop, we will worth through two key examples with datasets.
+In the workshop, we will work through two key examples with datasets.
 The first part will involve examining the data structure and exploratory data analysis.
 The second part will involve analytical techniques.